 To understand the meaning of Antistatic vs. static dissipative, we first need to understand the meaning of static electricity.
 As the name implies, it is electricity at rest.
 The electrical charge transfers electrons that occur when there is a rubbing, sliding, or breaking of material, generating electrostatic voltages.

 Regarding electrostatic discharge (ESD) plastics, These plastics are designed to reduce static electricity to protect electrostatic-sensitive devices or limit flammable gases or liquids.
 These plastics are available in many types, anti-static and static dissipative being the most prominent.

-The Importance of Antistatic and Static Dissipative Plastics –
+The Importance of Anti Static Plastic and Static Dissipative Plastics

 Build-up static electricity can occur in an insulating material like plastic when the charge stays in the restricted areas of the contact between the materials.
 This electrostatic voltage can later be discharged with an arc or spark when it comes in contact with a body with a significantly different electrical potential.
 Good examples are the human body and microcircuit.

 The ESD damage to a component can result in wrong readings, periodic breakdowns, and even permanent, unrepairable damage.
-All that can trigger production downtime and expensive repairs.
-The main reason to use Antistatic and static dissipative plastics is to slash ESD risk and reduce malfunctions significantly.
+All of that can trigger production downtime and expensive repairs.
+The main reason to use Anti static plastic and static dissipative plastics is to slash ESD risk and reduce malfunctions significantly.

 Antistatic vs. Static Dissipative

 For conductive thermoplastics, the categorization is completely dependent on their surface resistance.
 That metric measures how seamlessly an electric charge can travel across a substance.

 Static dissipative plastics have a surface resistance of >1 x 105 ohms/square <1 x 1012 ohms/square and let electrical charges dissipate typically within milliseconds.
 Static dissipative materials allow the charges to flow to the ground slowly and in a more guided or controlled manner preventing discharge to human contact.

 On the other hand, Anti-static plastic materials have a surface resistivity of 1010 to 1012 ohms/cm and suppress triboelectric charging (The creation of electric charge by rubbing one material on another).
-Antistatic plastics can suppress initial charges and prevent the build-up of static electricity and very slowly decay static charge from a hundredth to several seconds.
+Antistatic plastics can suppress initial charges, prevent the build-up of static electricity, and slowly decay static charge from a hundredth to several seconds.